tape-dev/developers.tapeapp.com/apps/dev-portal/docs/contribute.md

 # Contribute

-Tape is about Community, and evolution.
-If you would like to help us evolve the docs, use the "Edit this page" button and shoot us a PR on GitHub.
-Your help is much appreciated, and your changes will be live right after they are approved by a team member.
+Tape is about community, and evolution.
+If you would like to help us improve the docs, use the "Edit this page" button and open a pull request on GitHub.
+Your help is much appreciated and all changes will be live right after they are approved by a team member.